RaviRanjan02/Dogs/README.md

 ## Introduction to my project:

-A website where you can search and get images of all dogs breeds.
+A website where you can search and get image different dogs breeds.

 # Tech Stacks Used: